unicode-org/message-format-wg/spec/registry.md

 or using an incompatible value space.
 Supporting implementation-specific _option_ values for **standard** or **optional** functions is NOT RECOMMENDED.

-Implementations MAY _accept_, for _operands_ or _option_ values defined in this specification, implementation-defined types.
+Implementations MAY _accept_, for _operands_ or _options_ defined in this specification, values with implementation-defined types.
 Such values can be useful to users in cases where local usage and support exists (including cases in which details vary from those defined by Unicode and CLDR).